- Do I have to file for a permit?

 If your project is financed by the State Revolving Fund (SRF), please refer to those guidelines for when plans and specifications need to be submitted.

 Each permit application contains instructions and checklists for what needs to be submitted with the application.
-For Individual and General Permits there are certification forms that are required to be submitted with the Hydrogeologic application and the Permit application.
-Formal submission of the engineering report and plans and specifications is not required until 90 days prior to startup of the facility (or 90 days from permit issuance for an existing facility).
+For both Individual and General Permits there are certification forms that are required to be submitted with the Hydrogeologic application and the Permit application.
+Formal submission of plans and specifications is not required until 90 days prior to startup of the facility (or 90 days from permit issuance for an existing facility).
+However, for individual permits, MassDEP may require the submittal of plans and specifications with the application or at any time during the review.

 A Zone II or Interim Wellhead Protection Area (IWPA) is the area of an aquifer that contributes water to a drinking water well under a specified set of conditions.
 The effluent standards and monitoring requirements imposed by a Groundwater Discharge Permit are more stringent for a discharge within a Zone II or IWPA, especially for nitrogen.